angular/material-start/README.md

 ![breakpoint-aliases](https://cloud.githubusercontent.com/assets/210413/12618729/cbeb4b9e-c4da-11e5-84a7-8fab43f20d4b.png)

 Simply append the alias to the desired Layout API to trigger that directive to work only when the breakpoint range is active.

-In these step you will add adaptive breakpoints so the application layout will adapt to different device display sizes.
+In this lesson, you will add adaptive breakpoints so the application layout will adapt to different device display sizes.

 > ##### Live JSBin Demo for [Step #6](http://thomasburleson.jsbin.com/zuzana/edit?html,css,js,output)

 ![tutorial_6](https://cloud.githubusercontent.com/assets/210413/12531596/5bae77c0-c1c4-11e5-8308-e6d955dffcb6.png)

+* Add a Menu button in the Toolbar
 * Lock the Users list open if device display is wider than > 600px; hide otherwise.
 	* Use the `$mdMedia` to help with this feature.
 * Hide the Toolbar menu icon button if the Users list is open.
-* Add `click` support for the **menu** and **share** buttons.
+* Add `click` support for the **menu** buttons.
 	* Use the `$mdSideNav` service to toggle the sideNav
 	* Auto-close the sideNav after a user is selected.

 ```html
 <body>